Michigan Legislature: Legislative session

 For reckoning periods of time during which the Legislature operates, each two-year period coinciding with the election of new members of the House of Representatives is numbered consecutively as a legislature, dating to the first legislature following adoption of Michigan's first constitution.
 The current two-year term of the legislature (January 11, 2023 – January 8, 2025) is the 102nd Legislature.

 Each year during which the Legislature meets constitutes a new legislative session.
 According to Article IV Section 13 of the Michigan Constitution, a new session of the Legislature begins when the members of each house convene, on the second Wednesday of January every year at noon.
 A regular session of the Legislature typically lasts throughout the entire year with several periods of recess and adjourns sine die in late December.

 The Michigan Legislature is one of ten full-time state legislative bodies in the United States.
 Members receive a base salary of $71,685 per year, which makes them the fourth-highest paid legislators in the country, after California, Pennsylvania and New York.
 While legislators in many states receive per diems that make up for lower salaries, Michigan legislators receive $10,800 per year for session and interim expenses.
 Salaries and expense allowances are determined by the State Officers Compensation Commission.

 Any legislation pending in either chamber at the end of a session that is not the end of a legislative term of office continues and carries over to the next Legislative Session.

 Powers and process

-The Michigan Legislature is authorized by the Michigan Constitution to create and amend the laws of the U.S. state of Michigan, subject to the Governor's power to veto legislation.
-To do so, legislators propose legislation in the forms of bills drafted by a nonpartisan, professional staff.
-Successful legislation must undergo committee review, three readings on the floor of each house, with appropriate voting majorities, as required, and either be signed into law by the Governor or enacted through a veto override approved by two-thirds of the membership of each legislative house.
+All bills published by the Michigan Legislature must have been distributed to the chambers at least five days before voting and must be subject to three readings.

 Leadership

 The House of Representatives is headed by the Speaker, while the Senate is headed by the Lieutenant Governor of Michigan, who serves as President of the Senate but may only cast a vote in the instance of a tie.

-The Speaker of the House and the Senate Majority Leader control the assignment of committees and leadership positions, along with control of the agenda in their chambers.
-The two leaders, along with the Governor of Michigan, control most of the agenda of state business in Michigan.